AdelaideAuto-IDLab/TrackerBots/README.md

 ## Main Program

+* [IROS 2020](IROS_2020): A `MATLAB` tracking and planning algorithm for the *LAVAPilot: Lightweight UAVTrajectory Planner with Situational Awarenessfor Embedded Autonomy to Track and Locate Radio-tags* paper.
 * [JoFR](JoFR): A `MATLAB` tracking and planning algorithm for the *TrackerBots: Autonomous UAV for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals* paper.
-* [ACRA_2018](ACRA_2018): A `MATLAB` tracking and planning algorithm for the *TrackerBots: Software in the Loop Study of Quad-Copter Robots for
-Locating Radio-tags in a 3D Space* paper.
+* [ACRA_2018](ACRA_2018): A `MATLAB` tracking and planning algorithm for the *TrackerBots: Software in the Loop Study of Quad-Copter Robots for Locating Radio-tags in a 3D Space* paper.

 ## Auxiliary Components
 * `animal_detector`: Signal processing library to detect the pulse emitted from the VHF radio tags.